-Product optimisation is the practice of making changes or adjustments to a product to make it more efficient, cost effective, desirable or innovative to give it a competitive advantage within the market.
+Product optimisation solutions enable changes or adjustments to be made to a product.
+This can make it more efficient, cost effective, desirable or innovative, and therefore give it a competitive advantage within its market.

-Whether it’s a modification to an existing design, or the design of a brand new product, the team at PES can offer our clients a range of optimisation solutions to maximise the performance of a product within your budget.
+Whether it’s a modification to an existing design, or the design of a brand-new product, the team at PES can offer our clients a range of product optimisation solutions to maximise the performance of a product within your budget.

-Our use and applied knowledge of advanced technologies allows us to identify opportunities for cost, weight savings and manufacture, building these into the product design at an early stage.
+Our applied knowledge of advanced technologies allows us to identify opportunities for cost, weight savings and manufacture, building these into the product design at an early stage.

 - Design for Manufacture/Assembly

 - Computer-Aided Engineering (CAE)